panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 In Java or PHP languages there's a concept of *class*: a template or plan that describes the properties and method of objects.

 But JavaScript doesn't have the concept of class as a template &mdash; there are only objects.
-That's the first big idea of JavaScript that you should remember.
+That's a big idea of JavaScript to remember.

 ## 2. Inheritance